Bear Crawl

 Bear Crawl Instructions

-2. Lift your knees off the ground so that they are hovering just above the floor.
+2. Lift your knees a few inches off the floor by straightening your hips slightly.
+Knees stay just above the floor.

-3. Begin to move forward by taking a step with your right hand and left foot simultaneously.
+4. Move forward by stepping your right hand and left foot forward simultaneously.

-4. Follow with a step with your left hand and right foot.
+5. Then step your left hand and right foot forward.

-6. Keep your core engaged and your back flat throughout the exercise.
+7. Keep your hips low and your back flat throughout.

 Bear Crawl Form & Visual